Locations:

 Full-spectrum doula

 Full-spectrum doulas offer support that extends beyond the more traditional role of birth doulas.
-They offer support for a range of pregnancy experiences.
-Full-spectrum doulas:
+They offer support across the entire reproductive journey.
+Full-spectrum doulas may:

 • Provide support that’s similar to birth and postpartum doulas.

-• Provide pregnancy support for members of the LGBTQIA+ community, including individuals and families who wish to conceive a child or adopt.
+• Provide pregnancy support for individuals and families who wish to conceive a child or adopt.

-There aren't any laws requiring doulas to be accredited, but most doulas go through training to receive certifications.
-Training and accreditation for doulas vary, but most programs require doulas to:
+There aren’t any laws requiring doulas to be accredited, but most doulas go through training and receive certifications.
+There are many organizations that offer doula certification.
+The exact training and certification can vary, but most programs require doulas to:

-• Obtain recommendations from healthcare providers and pregnant individuals they've assisted.
+• Provide recommendations from healthcare providers and pregnant people they’ve assisted.

 What are the benefits of having a doula?